czlowiek488/generic-interceptor/README.md

 ## Contribute

-* Suggestions about tests, implementation or other are welcome
+* Suggestions about tests, implementation or others are welcome
-* Pull request are more than welcome
+* Pull requests are more than welcome
 ### How to start

 1. Clone project